mfcarroll/extract-otp-web/README.md

 ## How to Use

-This tool reads the QR code screenshots from Google Authenticator's export feature and gives you back the original secret for each account.
+This tool reads the QR code screenshots from Google Authenticator or LastPass Authenticator's export feature and gives you back the original secret for each account.
 You can then use these secrets to import your accounts into any other authenticator app.

-1.  **Export from Google Authenticator**:
+1.  **Export from your One-Time Password App**:

+    _Export from Google Authenticator_:

     - Open the Google Authenticator app on your phone.
     - Go to the menu and select "Transfer accounts" > "Export accounts".
     - Select the accounts you wish to export.
     - Take a screenshot of each QR code that is displayed.

+    _Export from LastPass_:

+    - Open the LastPass Authenticator on your phone.
+    - Click on the cog and select "Transfer accounts" > "Export accounts to QR code".
+    - Take a screenshot of each QR code that is displayed.

+    (For lastpass, you can also choose "Export accounts to file" and upload that instead.
+This tool supports both formats.)

 2.  **Extract Secrets**: